bcgov/GDX-Analytics/examples/looker_embed_generator/README.md

 ## Contributors

 The GDX Analytics team will be the main contributors to this project currently.
-They will also maintain the code as well.
+They will also maintain the code.

 ## License